 You should schedule your Pap test for when you’re not having your period.
 In addition, because these things can cause incorrect test results, for 2 days before your Pap test:

-- Do not use tampons; vaginal creams or suppositories; vaginal deodorant sprays or powders
+- Do not use tampons, vaginal creams or suppositories, or vaginal deodorant sprays or powders

 - Do not have sex or douche

 Pap tests are covered under the Affordable Care Act.
 Depending on your health insurance, you may be able to get the Pap test at no cost to you.